mwshinn/rotanova/README.txt

 to read/write files on the remote server, execute server-side code, xss attacks, etc.  Inputs are sanitised and IO is limited to the database.)

 There are a few special types of accounts.
-First, accoutns can be listed as "free cage" accounts.
+First, accounts can be listed as "free cage" accounts.
 These accounts do not participate in the rota points system.
 They may request as many cages as they want without being charged rota points, and when they perform the rota, they do not gain rota points.